Apply for this course

 • Direct any questions about work placements to visa.compliance@londonmet.ac.uk

-This module addresses the growing demand from police forces, security agencies and commercial organisations for skilled professionals in this developing area.
-It covers such topics: digital crime activities and their prosecution, digital forensic & digital evidence, digital forensic process tools, and the legal and regulatory issues.
+(option, 20 credits)This module addresses the growing demand from police forces, security agencies and commercial organisations for skilled professionals in this developing area.
+It covers such topics: digital crime activities and their prosecution, digital forensics & digital evidence, digital forensics process tools, and the legal and regulatory issues.

-The aim of this module is to provide students with the knowledge of preservation and extraction of relevant digital evidence from main stream digital equipment, including computers, computer networks (including the cyber space/Internet), and other digital devices in appropriate procedures, tools and techniques.
-The students will be able to expand their knowledge of how computers operate and communicate as well as issues related to networking and web technologies in order to develop the skills required to be able to use computers as a crime investigative tool.
+The aim of this module is to provide students with the knowledge of preservation and extraction of relevant digital evidence from mainstream digital equipment, including computers, computer networks (including the cyber space/Internet), and other digital devices in appropriate procedures, tools and techniques.
+The students will be able to expand their knowledge of how computers operate and communicate as well as issues related to networking and web technologies to develop the skills required to be able to use computers as a crime investigative tool.

 Read full detailsHardening Network Infrastructure

-The module is highly practical and is designed to prepare students for real world networks.
+(option, 20 credits)The module is highly practical and is designed to prepare students for real world networks.
 Troubleshooting Cisco IP Networks teaches students the knowledge and skills that will enable the troubleshooting of complex enterprise routed and switched networks.

 Students use their skill to troubleshoot the communication on large-scale data networks using Cisco equipment and extend their research skills.
 Students will cover various network diagnostic commands, switch and VLAN troubleshooting, EIGRP, OSPF and BGP troubleshooting, IPv4 and IPv6 addressing and routing issues, troubleshooting of wireless networks and various network security protocol related issues.
 A good trouble-shooter can save time and mitigate costs incurred by downtime.